 Inpatient drug detox

 We have a proper facility with professional staff trained in addiction recovery.
 When detoxification begins they will test the urine and blood to get an accurate reading of what substances you have ingested, then take the appropriate precautions.

 When detox begins, they will treat as many of the unpleasant side effects as possible, but it’s often impossible for them to prevent them.
 The body needs to process the toxic substances and get used to continuing without them, and withdrawal is an inevitable part of this.

 Going Cold Turkey – Not a Good Idea

 Going ‘cold turkey’ is often people’s chosen method if they decide to detox themselves privately at home.
 This can be extremely dangerous and can lead to fatalities because the body goes into shock and can convulse or seize.

 Alcohol and opiates are the most dangerous drugs to quit instantly.
 The body is completely unused to functioning without the substance and struggles immensely to cope without it – this is what creates the unpleasant withdrawal symptoms.

-Stimulants like cocaine and amphetamines, while they do not generally lead to fatalities, still can induce intense psychological withdrawal symptoms which require professional attention.
+Stimulants like cocaine and amphetamines, while they do not generally lead to fatalities, still can induce intense psychological withdrawal symptoms that require professional attention.

-We provide constant medical attention regardless of the drug or drugs of choice.
+We provide constant supervision regardless of the drug or drugs of choice.

 Treatment begins immediately after detox